learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Array of Array of Array or Hashes...

-Ultimately, in order to model a real grid-based vending machine (C20 is a candy bar gum, B50 is a drink), we think the right NDS is:
+Ultimately, in order to model a real grid-based vending machine (C20 is a candy bar off of a spinner of gum packages, B50 is a drink off of a spinner of drinks), we think the right NDS is:

 ```text
 Array of Array